This article aims to provide crucial details on this subject based on my 35 years of experience as a developer of business phone systems.

 Why are my phones muting?
 I cannot hear the caller, but they always hear me.
 I just bought new phones, and the same thing is happening.

-Since you can’t hear the caller but they can hear you, your phone is not muting as you thought.
-I would suspect that your caller is being muted.
+Since you can’t hear the caller, but they can hear you, your phone is not muting you as you thought.
+I would suspect that your caller has their mute enabled.

 Can cordless phones be used as intercoms?